 - Should a staff member have reason to suspect abuse, they will contact Hiersteiner administration and follow up with an immediate phone call to the Kansas Department for Children and Family.
 If an administrative staff member is unavailable, staff members have the authority to make the call and to prepare a written report of the account. - All staff members and volunteers and JCCC students in Hiersteiner classrooms undergo a KBI name-based background check.
 Additionally, all Hiersteiner regular staff members undergo an FBI fingerprint-based background check at hire and every 5 years thereafter. - Persons whose background checks reveal any of the disqualifying factors listed in K.S.A.
 65-516 will not be allowed to work or volunteer at HCDC.
 (KDHE Handbook.
-Page 10). - Volunteers and JCCC students are never left alone with the children and are always with a fingerprinted staff member supervising them. - All staff members are required to report any suspected cases of child abuse, whether it is suspected at Hiersteiner or away from Hiersteiner. - All Hiersteiner staff receive training in recognizing and responding to child maltreatment, including abuse and neglect. - Hiersteiner strictly prohibits the mistreatment, neglect, or abuse of any child in the program by any staff member, JCCC student, or volunteer.

-- Any employee accused, either in their personal or professional setting, of mistreatment, neglect, or abuse will be placed on paid leave while an investigation occurs.
-Disciplinary action, up to and including termination, will be taken as appropriate. - Any JCCC student or volunteer accused of mistreatment, neglect, or abuse will be excluded from the Center while an investigation occurs. - All efforts will be maid to preserve the confidentiality of the accused party, the child allegedly abused, plus all surrounding circumstances.
+Page 10). - Volunteers and JCCC students are never left alone with the children and are always with a fingerprinted staff member supervising them. - All staff members are required to report any suspected cases of child abuse, whether it is suspected at Hiersteiner or away from Hiersteiner. - All Hiersteiner staff receive training in recognizing and responding to child maltreatment, including abuse and neglect. - Hiersteiner strictly prohibits the mistreatment, neglect, or abuse of any child in the program by any staff member, JCCC student, or volunteer. - Any employee accused, either in their personal or professional setting, of mistreatment, neglect, or abuse will be placed on leave while an investigation occurs.
+Disciplinary action, up to and including termination, will be taken as appropriate. - Any JCCC student or volunteer accused of mistreatment, neglect, or abuse will be excluded from the Center while an investigation occurs.